Spider-Woman (Jessica Drew): Powers and abilities

 After her mother, pregnant with Jessica, was struck with a beam of radiation containing the DNA of several different types of spiders, Jessica Drew developed superhuman powers patterned after several different types of spiders when she was born.
 Jessica is super-humanly strong and is able to lift around seven tons at her peak.
 She also possesses superhuman speed, stamina, agility, and reflexes.
 Jessica's body is more resistant to injury than an ordinary person's, allowing her to take far more physical punishment compared to the average human.
 Jessica also possesses superhuman hearing and smell, the latter of which allowed her to distinguish a life-model decoy from the real Nick Fury.
 Jessica's palms and soles secrete a special fluid that allows her to cling to solid objects, like a true spider.
 Jessica's physical makeup also makes her highly resistant to all terrestrial poisons, toxins, and completely immune to radiation.
 While she is typically rendered dizzy by the initial dose, she is completely immune to it after being exposed again.
 She also exudes a high concentration of pheromones that elicit pleasure and attraction from others, depending on unknown factors which might include gender and mood, although she typically uses a chemical "perfume" that renders these pheromones inert.
 This ability appears to be passive.
 Jessica's body also produces an inordinate amount of bio-electrical energy which she can discharge from her hands.
-She refers to these discharges as "venom blasts," although they actually have nothing to do with poison and typically cause pain and unconsciousness.
+She refers to these discharges as "venom blasts", although they actually have nothing to do with poison and typically cause pain and unconsciousness.
 Jessica can kill a person in the same way that a lightning bolt would and can pierce solid metals like steel by using her blasts at their greatest intensity.
-Jessica was also able to glide through unknown means using the web-like extensions of her costume but she seems to have gained the ability to fly after being replaced by the Skrull Queen, Veranke.
+Jessica's Hydra-designed costume with its web-like wings, combined with her body's natural bio-electricity, allowed her to glide on air currents, but she seems to have gained the ability to fly after being replaced by the Skrull Queen, Veranke.
 Jessica has lost her powers in numerous ways and on several occasions, but after returning to Earth at the end of the Secret Invasion, Jessica's powers were restored and are greater than ever.

-In addition to her powers, she is a superb hand-to-hand combat fighter, and has trained in several styles of fighting including Boxing, Capoeira, Judo, Karate and Tai chi, learned under the training of the Taskmaster.
+In addition to her powers, she is a superb hand-to-hand combat fighter, and has trained in several styles of fighting including Boxing, Capoeira, Judo, Karate, and Tai chi, learned under the training of the Taskmaster.
 She has also had training in fencing and the use of many other weapons.
-Jessica was trained by HYDRA (and later on by S.H.I.E.L.D.) in covert operations, stealth, espionage, and information gathering and is a superb athlete.
+Jessica was trained by Hydra and S.H.I.E.L.D. in covert operations, stealth, espionage, and information gathering and is a superb athlete.
 She speaks several foreign languages, including Korean, Russian, French, Spanish, Portuguese, and German.
 Jessica has also received vocational training in undercover detective work and sometimes carries a Walther PPK handgun.